ubaldot/vim-replica/README.md

 Hence, to display inline figures I think that you need (but I may be wrong) the following:

- 1. A terminal emulator support that feature,
+ 1. A terminal emulator that support such a feature,
  2. A library allows inline figures.

 Again, I prefer floating, interactive figure, but it you succeed in displaying